-Students who meet the definition of limited English proficient (LEP) students in section 4.3 of the EDFacts Workbook as of the date of exit should be reported as LEP.
+Students who meet the definition of limited English proficient (LEP) students in the ED Facts Workbook as of the date of exit should be reported as LEP.
 Students who do not meet that definition as of the date of exit should be reported as non-LEP.